microsoft/pxt-arcade/docs/skillmap/story/story3.md

 ``||variables: set [mySprite] to sprite [ ] of kind [Player]||`` and drag it into the bottom of the ``||loops:on start||`` container.

-► Create the perfect character for your joke by clicking the grey box in the new sprite block so you can draw something in the image editor.
+► Create the perfect character for your joke by clicking the grey box so you can draw something in the image editor.

 ```blocks